nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 * The person who has had one experience in acquiring a complex skill knows that he need not fear the array of rules that present themselves at the beginning of something new to be learned.
 He knows that he does not have to worry about how all the separate acts in which he must become separately proficient are going to work together.
 The multiplicity of the rules indicates the complexity of the one habit to be formed, not a plurality of distinct habits.
 The parts coalesce and telescope as each reaches the stage of automatic execution.
 When all the subordinate acts can be done more or less automatically, you have formed the habit of the whole performance.
 Then you can think about tackling an expert run you have never skied before, or reading a book that you once thought was too difficult for you.
 At the beginning, the learner pays attention to himself and his skill in the separate acts.
 When the acts have lost their separateness in the skill of the whole performance, the learner can at last pay attention to the goal that the technique he has acquired enables him to reach.
 * Any art or skill is possessed by those who have formed the habit of operating according to its rules.
 * The reader tries to uncover the skeleton that the book conceals.
 The author starts with the skeleton and tries to cover it up.
+* Perhaps you are beginning to see how essential a part of reading it is to be perplexed and know it.
+Wonder is the beginning of wisdom in learning from books as well as from nature.
+If you never ask yourself any questions about the meaning of a passage, you cannot expect the book to give you any insight you do not already possess.

 [^2]: 'one chapter books' refers to books that could have been written in one chapter. 'desert island books' are one of the ten books that you'd take with you to a desert island.